sohaibumr/automate_ML/readme.md

 ## Installation

-You can simply install automate-ML by using pip:
+You can simply install automate-ML by using pip (https://pypi.org/project/automate-ML/):
 ````
 pip install automate-ML
 ````